wrijugh/wrijugh.github.io/csa.md

 ---

-## 05 - Importance of the Proof of Concept
+## 05 - Cloud Solution Architect – Importance of the Proof of Concept

 [https://youtu.be/0pAeXc4NYlI](https://youtu.be/0pAeXc4NYlI)